-- 1. All used line-to-line or line-to-neutral voltages need to be below the set value for the "VMEM activation voltage" parameter. - 2.
+- 1. Normal voltage levels have been present for longer than 2.5 seconds before voltages have dropped. - 2.
+All used line-to-line or line-to-neutral voltages need to be below the set value for the "VMEM activation voltage" parameter. - 3.
 At least one phase current must be above the set value for the "Measured current condition 3I>" parameter.
 This setting limit is optional.

 Figure.
 4.2.2 - 15.
-Distance protection characteristics and directional overcurrent.
+Directional overcurrent characteristics.